martin-marek/batch-size/README.md

 ## Code structure

-We implemented all of our experiments in JAX from scratch, using a mix of data and tensor parallelism.
+We implemented all of our experiments in JAX from scratch, using a mix of data, tensor, and sequence parallelism.
 We used two independent codebases for [pretraining](pretraining) and [fine-tuning](finetuning).
 Please refer to either codebase for more details on running experiments.

 All of our visualizations were done using Jupyter Notebooks found in the (utils)[utils] directory.